sschwarzer/ftputil/doc/README.txt

 That said, if you only deal with directory and file paths which solely consist of ASCII characters, this change doesn't affect you.

-Here are some details, you can find more in the ftputil documentation [2] and in ticket #143 [3].
+Here are some details.
+You can find more in the ftputil documentation [2] and in ticket #143 [3].

 Internally, ftputil uses `ftplib.FTP` or compatible classes to perform